Posted by Scott on 9th Mar 2022

 "Wellness is the complete integration of body, mind, and spirit - the realization that everything we do, think, feel, and believe affects our state of well-being." - Greg Anderson

 At Leanna Organics, we are proud to be part of the wellness industry.
 We talk to people every day at our shop in Westminster, CO, about how CBD has helped them in one way or another.
-Products like our CBD salve helps people cope with unbearable discomfort without the possibility of addiction or other nasty side effects.
-Similarly, CBD oil provides a natural and non-habit-forming way for people to rest more easily and not be overwhelmed mentally and emotionally.
+Products like our CBD salve helps people cope with unbearable discomfort without the unwanted consequences of traditional solutions.
+Similarly, CBD oil provides a natural and plant-based way for people to rest more easily and not be overwhelmed mentally and emotionally.

 However, CBD is only a part of the wellness path for us.

 Our blog is filled with wellness tips about living a holistic lifestyle.
 We’ve covered subjects such as the benefits of eating organic, meditation, and more.
-While CBD certainly makes life easier and provides a safer and non-addictive alternative to many pharmaceuticals, proper health comes from daily movement and exercise, eating healthy, and processing negative emotions.
+While CBD certainly makes life easier and provides an earth-based alternative to many pharmaceuticals, proper health comes from daily movement and exercise, eating healthy, and processing negative emotions.

 SELF-CARE AND SELF-LOVE

 Self-care no doubt requires discipline, but it also requires self-love.

 Let’s face it; change is difficult.
 It may be easy to hit the gym for a few days or even a few weeks and to eat healthy when you are prepared and still motivated is not hard.
 But what happens after the newness and excitement of the diet or exercise routine wears off?

 Unfortunately, being creatures of habit, many fall back on old patterns of behavior ingrained in the psyche.
 Like water following grooves, you are channeled towards specific thoughts and actions programmed at a very early age.